 - Trial Period

 Read the article Medigap: 7 Ways to Qualify for Guaranteed Issuance to learn more about guaranteed issuance and open enrollment periods.

-Medigap Plans D, G, M, and N are NOT guaranteed during Guaranteed Issuance Period/Special Enrollment Period (they are allowed during your initial/open enrollment).
+Some Medigap Plans like M, and N are NOT guaranteed during Guaranteed Issuance Period/Special Enrollment Period (they are allowed during your initial/open enrollment).
 These plans will require you to answer medical questions.